IIIF/api/source/api/presentation/2.0/index.md

     * As for height above

 viewing_direction
 :   The direction that canvases should be presented in a viewer for the object.
-Valid values are:
+Possible values are:

     * "left-to-right": The object is read from left to right, and is the default if not specified
     * "right-to-left": The object is read from right to left